| Perfect Developer basic tutorial 2 | This page last modified 2011-10-29 (JAC) |

 For example,

-yields red@Color,
+<yellow@Color yields red@Color, while

-is illegal
+<red@Color is illegal

-is the lowest
+because red is the lowest

-value of type Color
+value of type Color and

 therefore has no predecessor.